RocketChat/alexa-rocketchat/README.md

 ### Configuring Account Linking

-1. Login to Alexa Developer Console, and go to Build section on top.
+1. Login to Alexa Developer Console, click on the Rocket.Chat skill on the list, and go to Build section on top.

 2. Click on Account Linking on the bottom left.